jpvillaisaza/reverse/reverse.md

-In Thinking Functionally with Haskell, Richard Bird uses the `reverse` function as an example of improving the running time of a computation by adding an extra argument, called an accumulating parameter, to a function.
-In doing so, he actually shows an example of calculating a function with mathematics and says that “the best way to improve a program's performance is to use a better algorithm.”
-We'll use the reverse function as an example of a practical use of mathematical concepts in functional programming, or, in a way, how to combine weak and strong specifications.
+In Thinking Functionally with Haskell, Richard Bird uses the `reverse` function as an example of improving the running time of a computation by adding an accumulating parameter to a function.
+In doing so, he actually shows an example of how to use mathematics to calculate a better algorithm for reverse, which is the best way to improve a program's performance.

 We start with the most basic definition of reverse, except we call it obverse...
 This way of defining reverse is simple and very clear in